-Fig.~\ref{fig:wrles_VD_Tplus_yplus} and \ref{fig:wrles_SL_Tplus_yplus} present the transformed temperature profiles for the VD-type and SL-type, respectively, along with those of \citet{Chen2022}, \citet{Huang2023} and \citet{Cheng2024b} for comparison.
-Although with different driving force, the results closely resemble those of GV2024, with the SL-type transformation providing a better collapse than the VD-type in the viscous sublayer and buffer layer.
-Our transformations outperform those of \citet{Chen2022}, \citet{Huang2023}, and \citet{Cheng2024b}, regardless of the applied mixing length model.
-Additionally, as shown by the blue dotted line in Fig.~\ref{fig:wrles_SL_Tplus_yplus} (d), the \(T^+_{SL}\) using \(l_m^P\) at \(M_b = 0.7, Re*_\tau = 586\) agrees well with the incompressible temperature profile at \(Re_\tau \approx 550\).
+Figs.~\ref{fig:wrles_VD_Tplus_yplus} and \ref{fig:wrles_SL_Tplus_yplus} present the transformed temperature profiles for the VD-type and SL-type, respectively.
+Although with different driving force, the results closely resemble those of GV2024.
+As the Mach number increases, the VD-type transformation produces increasingly larger discrepancies in the viscous sublayer and buffer layer, as indicated by the arrows in Fig.~\ref{fig:wrles_VD_Tplus_yplus}.
+The SL-type transformation provides a better data collapse.
+In the outer layer, our transformations achieve better agreement with the reference profiles than the other three transformations.

+The black dotted line in Fig.~\ref{fig:wrles_SL_Tplus_yplus} (d) represents \(T^+_{IC}\) corresponding to case JXF-M1.5Re17000.
+The \(T^+_{SL}\) using \(l_m^P\) shows good agreement with \(T^+_{IC}\) across the entire half-channel.
+A more thorough comparison are provided in the insets.
+Similar to Fig.~\ref{fig:GV2024_SL_Tplus_yplus}, \(T^+_{SL}\) computed using \(l_m^P\) and \(l_m^E\) are underpredicted in the buffer layer, with a maximum \(\varepsilon\) approaching around \(6\%\).
+Analogous to Fig.~\ref{fig:GV2024_SL_Tplus_yplus} (d), using true incompressible DNS data as reference results in less pronounced errors, as indicated by the blue dotted line in panel Fig.~\ref{fig:wrles_SL_Tplus_yplus} (d) for the case JXF-M0.7Re11750.
+The agreement improves in the outer layer, with \(\varepsilon < 1\%\) for case JXF-M0.7Re11750 and \(\varepsilon < 0.5\%\) for case JXF-M1.5Re17000 over most of the outer layer.
+The other three transformations demonstrate relatively larger \(\varepsilon\) in the outer layer.